fblackburn1/node-red-contrib-hubitat/README.md

   * `location`: To receive global location events (ex: systemStart, sunrise, sunset)

   * `event`: A generic node to receive all events.
+  * `request`: A generic node to request any Hubitat's endpoints.

   * `config`: To setup Hubitat connection information.
 It also listen on webhook from Hubitat to dispatch events to other nodes.